E9uaL/File-Data-Extractor-Python-2.7.18-/README.md

 # File Data Extractor (Python 2.7.18)
 Grab keywords to extract key information from files.
-Compatible with new versions of Python 3 and Python 2.7.18 This tool extracts data based on user-defined keywords (e.g., `Chapter`, `Element (VAL, ANGLE...)`) and saves the results as separate `.csv` files, each with its own filename for easy access.
+Compatible with new versions of Python 3 and Python 2.7.18 This tool extracts data based on user-defined keywords (e.g., `Chapter`, `Element (VAL, ANGLE...)`) and saves the results as separate `.csv` or `.xlsx` files, each with its own filename for easy access.

 ## Prerequisites